Huanghai Major: Overview

-The Huanghai Major is available with two engines including the 2.2 liter four-cylinder petrol engine producing 103 hp and 193 nm of torque, and a 2.4 liter four-cylinder turbo diesel engine producing 88 hp and a torque of 225 nm, both mated to a 5-speed manual gearbox.
-Prices of the Huanghai Major ranges from 54,800 yuan to 62,800 yuan.
+The Huanghai Major is available with two engines including the 2.2 liter four-cylinder petrol engine producing 103 hp and 193 Nm of torque, and a 2.4 liter four-cylinder turbo diesel engine producing 88 hp and a torque of 225 Nm, both mated to a 5-speed manual gearbox.

-Styling of the Huanghai Major has been controversial as the exterior design is heavily resembling the second generation Toyota Tacoma.
+Styling of the Huanghai Major has been controversial as the exterior design heavily resembles the second generation Toyota Tacoma.